Landowner responsibilities for weed control

 Ensure that you contact the Council’s transfer stations prior to arriving if you are planning to dispose of noxious weeds, as some green waste may not be accepted.
 Depending on fire and other restrictions, you may be permitted to burn off noxious weeds on your property.

 Weeds on neighbouring properties

 Have a friendly chat with your neighbour about how you can work together to control weeds.
-If neighbourly negotiation is not possible, the Victorian Department of Economic Development, Jobs, Transport and Resources has the authority to enforce weed control legislation.
+If neighbourly negotiation is not possible, the Victorian Department of Jobs, Precincts and Regions has the authority to enforce weed control legislation.
 Call 136 186 for advice.